PUSH PULL LEGS ROUTINE

 Guys, if you’re looking for the perfect workout for building muscle, I’d argue that you don’t need to look any further than a properly designed Push Pull Legs routine.

-There’s no more popular split these days than the PPL split, and with good reason: it works!
+There’s no more popular split these days than the PPL split, and with good reason: it’s one of the most effective training splits!
 That’s the reason it’s been around a while.

-Now, I could just focus on all the good things about it, but I’m not going to do that.
+Now, I could just focus on all the good things about this type of split, but I’m not going to do that.
 Instead, I want to talk about some of the things that may not be so ideal with a Push Pull Legs routine.

 That way, you can make a more informed decision about whether a PPL split is for you.

-You’ll know EXACTLY what to do and on which days.
+You’ll know EXACTLY what to do and on which days of your workout schedule.
 Let’s jump into it!

 BRO SPLIT VS. PPL SPLIT